mylistofgreatbooks/mylistofgreatbooks.github.io/index.md

-<h1>Hacking with Swift review</h1>
+#Hacking with Swift review

-<p><i>Hacking with Swift</i> is a great introductory book for new and intermediate iOS programmers.
-The book will teach Swift trhough a series of practical projects.</p>
+*Hacking with Swift* is a great introductory book for new and intermediate iOS programmers.
+The book will teach you Swift trhough a series of practical projects.